omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/01_project_setup.md

-## Setup the client, posts and comments apps
+## Setup the Client, Posts and Comments Apps

-### Initialize Git repository and connect it to GitHub:
+### Initialize Git Repository and Connect It to GitHub:

 1. Inside `mini-blog-app`, initialize Git repository: